ThomasMiconi/EvoBugs/README.md

 And several more coalescing within 40-80 lifetimes...
 But the diversity is not easy to see - seems mostly sessile, with apparently a few high-aggro high-speed darting through, rarely...
 Note that only a small portion of the space can be seen... but still...
 Need to be able to save the population, and show half-sized workld for visual!

+==

+(With valid-neur mask...)

+java World VISUAL 1 SEED 5 FIGHTENERGY .03 EATBONUS 100000.0 FIGHTDAMAGE 4.0 SPEEDENERGY .003 ENERGYDECAY .995 WSIZE 3000 NEURENERGY 1e-6 FOODENERGY .6

+Produces durable diversity in both pedigrees and visually....

+Apparently boring sessile/hunters, but ACTUALLY some of the "sessiles" turn out to become mobile + high-aggro when a hunter touches them!